German pilots' union ready for talks with Ryanair next week

 VC had threatened Ryanair with strike action, joining unions in other countries to put pressure on the airline’s management as they sought to negotiate better contracts.

-Ryanair said on Friday that recognizing unions would be a “significant change”, but that it hoped to have new structures agreed early next year.
+Ryanair said on Friday that recognising unions would be a “significant change”, but that it hoped to have new structures agreed early next year.

 Reporting by Andreas Cremer and Victoria Bryan; Editing by Susan Fenton